splunk/public-o11y-docs/alerts-detectors-notifications/detectors-best-practices.rst

 This aggregation detector triggers alerts for each service, just as if you had 10 separate detectors - but you only need to create one detector, not 10.
 If you add additional services, the detector automatically monitors them as long as you have included a ``service`` dimension or property for the new services' metrics.

-Note you can also monitor individual members of a population for deviation from the population norm, optionally grouping by dimensions or properties, with the Outlier Detection built-in alert condition. (population_comparison in the SignalFlow library.
+You can also monitor individual members of a population for deviation from the population norm, optionally grouping by dimensions or properties, with the Outlier Detection built-in alert condition.
 See the population_comparison detector in the signalflow-library in GitHub at :new-page:`https://github.com/signalfx/signalflow-library/tree/master/library/signalfx/detectors/population_comparison`.